 Disclosure: This article contains affiliate links, which generate income for this free website at no cost to you.
 This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 has was launched.
 It's designed as an entry point to retirement savings, like a couch-to-5K training program is for runners.
 It wasn't meant to change a new investor's life immediately but to encourage savings habits.
 The account offered an easy to get people to start saving for retirement in hopes they'll continue after they've accumulated a few thousand dollars but no more than $15,000.
 However, about three years after its introduction, the U.S. Department of Treasury is phasing out the program.

-Getting started saving for retirement is not supercomplicated, whether you're using a myRA, a self-directed IRA, or investment advisor.
+Getting started saving for retirement isn’t complicated, whether you’re using a myRA, a self-directed IRA, or investment advisor.
 But the process can be intimidating.
-In fact, the Federal Reserve Board has reported that 31% of non-retirees don't have any retirement savings.
+In fact, the Federal Reserve Board has reported that 31% of non-retirees don’t have any retirement savings.
 In addition, over 50% of those with self-directed retirement accounts (where the retirement saver chooses the investments) were either not confident or only slightly confident in making investment decisions.

-The myRA is designed to take away the intimidation of investing by eliminating the need for making investment decisions.
+The myRA was designed to take away the intimidation of investing by eliminating the need for making investment decisions.

 All money is invested in a U.S. Treasury savings bond so none of the investment principal is at risk.
 There are no investment fees, account maintenance fees, or sales charges, so all the principal is invested.